Kalan-Lab/lsaBGC-Pan/README.md

 ### *lsa*BGC-Pan - *mine the pan-BGC-ome of a microbial taxon for biosynthetic golden nuggets.*

 *lsa*BGC-Pan reconfigures [*lsa*BGC](https://github.com/Kalan-Lab/lsaBGC) for easier installation via both Docker and Bioconda and features a new workflow bearing the same name as the repo.
 In addition to easier usability, there are some new analytical modules -e.g. (de-)association testing of BGC ortholog groups and GCFs and an improved framework for inferring horizontal transfer.
-Another key advantage is that it allows for joint analysis of both AntiSMASH and GECCO BGC predictions for a set of samples/genomes.
+Another important new feature is the ability for joint analysis of both AntiSMASH and GECCO BGC predictions for a set of samples/genomes.

 The workflow has been tested to work with both bacterial and fungal genomes, but if you stumble on a bug/unexpected-error please open a GitHub issue and let us know!